alexco869/AlexV_Bluestamp_Proj/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kW4szmZXZyE?si=4xAk0ti6wxZ0jL2d" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+For my third milestone, I built the remote controller and connected it to the hexapod.
+Building the controller was simple and involved screwing an Arduino board with a control shield onto a base, onto which I screwed on a battery case.
+This holds a 9V battery that powers the controller Arduino.
+I then put WLAN modules on the hexapod and the controller, which were linked and allowed the controller to wirelessly control the hexapod.
+Controlling the hexapod using the remote controller is much easier than using the Processing sketch.
+The hexapod responds much more quickly to inputs and works more reliably.
+The controller can be put into several different "modes" by flipping three switches on the controller board into different combinations.
+For example, there is a mode where the joystick only controls the direction in which the hexapod moves, while another allows the joystick to turn the hexapod as well as moveing it.

 # Second Milestone

 <iframe width="560" height="315" src="https://www.youtube.com/embed/fgWmVoJPao0?si=CvSVnkKDithFHTtB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 My second milestone involved connecting to my hexapod with my computer and calibrating the servos.
 I had to place the hexapod on top of a calibration diagram showing where the legs should be in neutral position.
 The two front legs of my hexapod were too far forward, so I had to reattach them by unscrewing and screwing back on the top servos at a different angle.

 # First Milestone